 After you have received your Funding Commitment Decision Letter (FCDL) and the delivery of your services has started, you file an FCC Form 486 to inform USAC that:

 In advance of the start of services, you and your service provider(s) should have a conversation about the details of the services you will be receiving.
-You should also review your contract, if you have one.
-In addition, you should determine whether you or your service provider will invoice USAC for the discounted amount of the cost of the services.
+Be sure to review your contract, if you have one.
+In addition, you should determine whether it will be you or your service provider that will invoice USAC for the discounted amount of the cost of the services.

 Note that under certain circumstances, advance installation of some Priority 1 components can occur before July 1 of the funding year.